getumbrel/umbrel/apps/README.md

 CMD ["npm", "start"]
 ```

-> We recommend using `debian-buster-slim` (or a flavor of it, like `node:12-buster-slim`, `python:3-buster-slim`, etc) as the base image for better performace, reliability and faster downloads of your app, unless you have a vey strong reason for not using it.
+> We strongly encourage using `debian:buster-slim` (or derivatives such as `node:12-buster-slim`/`python:3-buster-slim`) as base images for your containers as these are already cached locally on Umbrel.
+This will result in your app installing/downloading much more quickly and will consume less storage space.

 3\.
 We're now ready to build the Docker image of BTC RPC Explorer.
 Umbrel supports both 64-bit ARM and x86 architectures, so we'll use `docker buildx` to build, tag, and push multi-architecture Docker images of our app to Docker Hub.